kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/2-standard-library/2_buffer.md

 buffer.write("chihuahua"); // returns 9 (number of bytes written)
 ```

-If you write more bytes than the buffer supports, your data will truncated to fit the buffer:
+If you write more bytes than the buffer supports, your data will be truncated to fit the buffer:

 ```js title="app.js"
 buffer.write("hey chihuahua"); // returns 9 (number of bytes written)